Azure/iotedge-lorawan-starterkit/Docs/ArchitectureDecisions/003_documentation.md

 website.
 Jekyll requires you to add specific `yaml` snippets to your documentation to be able to build a static site.
 Also,
 [it is not fully supported on Windows right now](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll).

+1. **Use DocFX static site generator**.
+[DocFX](https://dotnet.github.io/docfx/) is an open source tool provided by Microsoft that allows you to generate a static website based on a set of markdown files.
+Additionally, it can build documentation for a codebase based on the "triple slash" comments (`///`) in .NET code.
+It uses `yaml` files to provide structure to the documentation.
+There is no built-in support in GitHub, but there are already some GitHub Actions available to help automate the publishing of docs.
+However, we will not use the code documentation feature of DocFX, since the code does not represent an API.

 1. Use a different repository for the docs
 While this is a solution for some OSS repositories, it is overkill for this one.